juxor/afaq/markdown/secI5.md

 Self-Government"_ and expressed _"the principles of anarchism."_ [**The Great
 French Revolution**, vol. 1, p.
 200 and p.
 204]

 Anarchists argue that individuals and the institutions they create cannot be considered in isolation.
 Authoritarian institutions will create individuals who have a servile nature, who cannot govern themselves.
-We, therefore, consider it common sense that individuals, in order to be free, **must** have take part in determining the general agreements they make with their neighbours which give form to their communities.
+Anarchists, therefore, consider it common sense that individuals, in order to be free, **must** take part in determining the general agreements they make with their neighbours which give form to their communities.
 Otherwise, a free society could not exist and individuals would be subject to rules others make **for** them (following orders is hardly libertarian).
 Somewhat ironically, those who